Vindafjord Municipality: General information

-Initially, Vindafjord had 4,616 residents.
-On 1 January 1969, the Sponevik farm (population: 6) was transferred from Vindafjord to the neighboring municipality of Tysvær.
-Then on 1 January 1978, the Vormestrand area along the southern shore of the Vindafjorden (population: 13) was transferred to neighboring Suldal municipality.
+Initially, Vindafjord Municipality had 4,616 residents.
+On 1 January 1969, the Sponevik farm (population: 6) was transferred from Vindafjord Municipality to the neighboring Tysvær Municipality.
+Then on 1 January 1978, the Vormestrand area along the southern shore of the Vindafjorden (population: 13) was transferred to the neighboring Suldal Municipality.

-On 1 January 2006, Vindafjord merged with the neighboring municipality of Ølen (population: 3,420). Ølen had transferred from Hordaland county to Rogaland county 2002.
-After the merger, the municipal centre of Vindafjord was moved from Sandeid to the village of Ølensjøen, which had been the administrative centre of Ølen.
+On 1 January 2006, Vindafjord Municipality merged with the neighboring Ølen Municipality (population: 3,420). Ølen Municipality had transferred from Hordaland county to Rogaland county 2002.
+After the merger, the municipal centre of Vindafjord Municipality was moved from the village of Sandeid to the larger village of Ølensjøen, which had been the administrative centre of the old Ølen Municipality.

 Name

 The municipality (created in 1965) is named after the Vindafjorden (Vindafjǫrðr), a fjord that runs through the eastern part of the municipality.
 The first element is derived from the verb vinda which means "to turn" or "to twist", referring to the sharp turn of the fjord at Dragneset.
 The last element is fjǫrðr which means "fjord".